maxxfuu/OrderBook/README.md

 # OrderBook

-Multi-Order type order book in C++
+An order book written in C++ effectively models market liquidity by aggregating order data to consolidate price levels and improve execution efficiency.